WATonomous/wato_f1tenth/README.md

 ### Environment Setup

 Our infrastructure consists of 1) AUTODrive physics simulator connected to 2) Docker environment.
-As such, you'll have to go through the `infra-setup.md` and follow the steps.
+As such, you'll have to go through the `setup-windows.md` and `setup-linux.md` and follow the steps.

 ## Your First Mini Component